faahpamo/todowebapp/README.md

 2. a distince username, which is an email address.
 Duplicate email addresses are not allowed.
 3. user's first name.
 Duplicates are allowed.
 4. user's last name.
 Duplicates are allowed.
 5. password.
-Duplicated are allowed.
+Duplicates are allowed.
 6. account status - enabled/disabled.
 Only enabled user accounts will be able to login the application.

 We want an 'administrator' account to only manage accounts.
 The administrator account shall use the username 'admin'.
 The admin user can: